cloudflare/cloudflare-docs/products/workers/src/content/tutorials/authorize-users-with-auth0/index.md

 <Aside type="note">

-By design, the placement of the `LOGOUT CODE BLOCK` in `workers-site/index.js` is placed _after_ the `WORKERS SITES CODE BLOCK`.
-This is intentional: it allows users to continue to your application’s deployed Workers Site code, meaning that you can provide a corresponding `logout/index.html` template with a “You’re logged out!” message, or something similar.
+By design, the placement of the `LOGOUT CODE BLOCK` in `workers-site/index.js` is placed after the `WORKERS SITES CODE BLOCK`.
+This is intentional: it allows users to continue to your application’s deployed Workers Site code, meaning that you can provide a corresponding `logout/index.html` template with a `You’re logged out!` message, or something similar.

 </Aside>